Why does my cat scratch me? What turns a normally placid kitty into a sudden pouncer and scratcher. It gives everyone a fright and upsets children.

 Aim to occupy the cat’s mind with enough playtime by providing cat toys for stimulation and to eliminate boredom.
 There are some amazing interactive cat toys that keep the cat entertained.
 It is fun to watch kitty totally absorbed with a toy.

 Rotate the toys frequently so that the cat doesn’t lose interest.
 Resist the temptation to bring out the laser pointer every day.
+Sometimes I think I like the laser pointer more than the cat.

 Does your cat have a scratching post or other cat furniture when he can climb and run and jump and play?